dar-io/jalpc_jekyll_theme/README.md

 ### Search engines

-I use javascript to realize blog search,you can double click `Ctrl` or click the icon at lower right corner of the page.Just use it,the detail you can got to this repo: <https://github.com/androiddevelop/jekyll-search>.
+I use javascript to realize blog search,you can double click `Ctrl` or click the icon at lower right corner of the page,the detail you can got to this repo: <https://github.com/androiddevelop/jekyll-search>.

+Just use it.

 ![search](search.gif)